 For example, you have developed 25 test cases and during that 5 bugs have been reported, then the bug rate = 5/25 * 100 = 20%.

 Task Volume: Number Of A Team Can Complete

 In the process of software development, sometimes, you will find an instant change in the previously planned schedule.

 In such cases, more often than not, there is a disturbance in the flow of the and waste of your valuable time.

-However, for the betterment of the project, you should be flexible and amend as per the requirements of the client.
+However, the custom software development company india did their project in a better way so you should be flexible and amend as per the requirements of the client.